 - embarrassingly parallel Simultaneous execution of independent tasks using multiple processes - simulation of extended domains Splitting a domain into subdomains, wich are mapped to different processes.
-Every process simulates the degrees of freedom in its subdomain.
-Communication of boundaries. - Algorithms for data fields (e.g. matrices): Partitioning the fields into subfields, which are mapped to different processes. - Every process manipulates data from its subfield, using data communicated from other subfields
+Every process simulates the degrees of freedom in its

+Algorithms for data fields (e.g. matrices): Partitioning the fields into subfields, which are mapped to different processes.

+Every process manipulates data from its subfield, using data communicated from other subfields